geeksblabla/stateofdev.ma/README.md

 </h2>
 <hr />

-StateOfDev.ma is a survey centered around software developers in Morocco by DevC Morocco Community.
+StateOfDev.ma is a survey centered around software developers in Morocco by GeeksBlaBla Morocco Community.

 We wanted to know how we can help and support each other, and overall be able to better respond to developers evolving needs.